danielyxie/bitburner/doc/source/netscript/hacknetnodeapi/getPurchaseNodeCost.rst

 .. js:function:: getPurchaseNodeCost()

     :RAM cost: 0 GB

-    Returns the cost of purchasing a new Hacknet Node
+    :returns: Cost of purchasing a new Hacknet Node.